Normalizations and misspecification in skill formation models: Skill formation models

 \begin{corollary} Suppose Assumptions \ref{a:baseline} and \ref{a:normalization} hold.
 Suppose either Assumption \ref{a:ageinvariant_technology_skills}(a) or Assumption \ref{a:ageinvariant_technology_skills}(b) holds.
 Suppose either Assumption \ref{a:ageinvariant_technology_investment}(a) or Assumption \ref{a:ageinvariant_technology_investment}(b) holds.
 Then all parameters are point identified. \end{corollary}

-The corollary also immediately implies that Assumptions \ref{a:ageinvariant_technology_skills}(a) and \ref{a:ageinvariant_technology_skills}(b) together impose overidentifying restrictions, which is one of the main contributions of Agostinelli and Wiswall (2016a, 2016b, 2022).
-As shown in Theorem \ref{th:obseq} in the appendix and illustrated in examples below, if the model is correctly specified and Assumption \ref{a:baseline} holds, then there always exist sets of parameters which are consistent with the data and satisfy Assumptions \ref{a:baseline}, \ref{a:normalization}, either \ref{a:ageinvariant_technology_skills}(a) or \ref{a:ageinvariant_technology_skills}(b), and either \ref{a:ageinvariant_technology_investment}(a) or \ref{a:ageinvariant_technology_investment}(b).
+The corollary also immediately implies that Assumptions \ref{a:ageinvariant_technology_skills}(a) and \ref{a:ageinvariant_technology_skills}(b) together impose additional testable restrictions, which is one of the main contributions of Agostinelli and Wiswall (2016a, 2016b, 2024).
+Contrarily, as shown in Theorem \ref{th:obseq} in the appendix and illustrated in examples below, if the model is correctly specified and Assumption \ref{a:baseline} holds, then there always exist sets of parameters which are consistent with the data and satisfy Assumptions \ref{a:baseline}, \ref{a:normalization}, either \ref{a:ageinvariant_technology_skills}(a) or \ref{a:ageinvariant_technology_skills}(b), and either \ref{a:ageinvariant_technology_investment}(a) or \ref{a:ageinvariant_technology_investment}(b).
 These different sets of assumptions therefore impose no additional restrictions on the distribution of observables.
 While different sets of assumptions yield point identification and are observationally equivalent, the estimated primitive parameters are usually quite different, as illustrated in Section \ref{s:nonivariant_tl}.
-Moreover, these results show that the primitive parameters are not point identified without Assumption \ref{a:normalization}.
-However, setting the initial scales and locations to other values changes the identified values.